 - Classroom Presenter for the XO Laptop

 At the Media Lab, I’ve been the TA for my advisor’s class on sensor technologies (which also serves as the lab’s main introductory courses to analog electronics.)
 I also regularly assist with How to Make Almost Anything, the famous introduction to digital fabrication.
-This semester, I will be teaching the electronics portion of MAS.500: Foundations in Media Technology, and serving as TA for 4.S23: Design of Low Power Environmental Sensors and Networks.
+For Fall 2013 I taught part of the electronics portion of MAS.500: Foundations in Media Technology, and served as TA for 4.S23: Design of Low Power Environmental Sensors and Networks.
+This semester I will be officially taking a break from teaching, but I’m sure will end up assisting with various things.

 I was a teaching assistant for the Software for Embedded Systems course at the University of Washington for three quarters.
 I developed lab assignments and custom hardware for the class, and assisted students in the lab.
 I received an honorable mention for the Bandes Memorial Award for Excellence in Teaching for my work.